Abhirajps/task-manager/README.md

 3)Permit users to create custom fitness objectives, including daily step counts, distance traveled, or calories burned.

-4)Provide a log for users to record precise exercises, session length, and activity intensity.
+4)Provide a log for users to record precise exercises, session length.

--Anand Krishna Shiju

-#features

-1)Offer real-time feedback during workouts, such as distance covered, pace, and calories burned.
+5)Allow users to log their daily water intake.

-2)Create visually appealing charts and graphs to represent users' progress over time.
+6)Create visually appealing charts and graphs to represent users' progress over time.

-3)Provide personalized workout recommendations based on users' goals, fitness level, and historical activity data.

-4)Allow integration with popular wearable devices

--Ashwin Prakash

-#features
+7)Provide a weekly summary that highlights key fitness achievements, encouraging users to stay consistent.

+8)Provide daily motivational quotes to boost users' spirits and encourage user.

-1) Implement social features that allow users to share their achievements, workout summaries, or even compete with friends.
+9) Implement social features that allow users to share their achievements, workout summaries, or even compete with friends.

-2) Include a feature to track users' daily nutrition, allowing them to log meals and monitor their calorie intake.
+10) Include a feature to track users' daily nutrition, allowing them to log meals and monitor their calorie intake.
-Reminders and Notifications:

-3) Set up reminders for users to complete their workouts or reach specific milestones.
-Use push notifications to keep users engaged.
+11) Set up reminders for users to complete their workouts.

-4) Provide detailed insights into users' progress.
+12) Allow user to provide a feedback .
+   Provide a way for users to contact support or ask questions.